remipichon/manifmaker/README.md

 Where the ManifMaker can be reached.
 It used by assomaker/wkhtmltopdf to load the HTML page that needs to be exported as PDF

-<a id="setup-environment-production-or-preproduction-available" name="setup-environment-production-or-preproduction-available"></a>
+<a id="setup-environment-production-and-preproduction-available" name="setup-environment-production-and-preproduction-available"></a>
-## Setup environment (production or preproduction available)
+## Setup environment (production and preproduction available)

 * install Docker and Compose